-Planning departments and building officials are screening applications for locations within vulnerable areas where threats to drinking water sources are possible and source protection plan policies may apply.
+Planning departments and building officials are screening applications for locations within vulnerable areas where threats to drinking water sources are possible and Plan policies may apply.

-These municipalities are also required to review and update their Official Plan to ensure it conforms with the Kettle Creek Source Protection Plan the next time they undertake an Official Plan review under the Planning Act.
-The Municipality of Thames Centre has completed their Official Plan update; the Municipality of Central Elgin and Township of Malahide Official Plan updates are currently in progress.
+These municipalities are also required to review and update their Official Plan to ensure it conforms with the Source Protection Plan the next time they undertake an Official Plan review under the Planning Act, 1990.
+The Municipality of Thames Centre, the Municipality of Central Elgin, and the Township of Malahide have completed their Official Plan updates.